kanishkegb/CSCI-6527-projects/Project-4/README.md

 ## Running the code

- A zip file can be downloaded here.
+ A zip file can be downloaded [here](). <!-- TODO: update the link -->
  The images are uploaded to a Google Drive folder to reduce the repository size.
 Unzip the zip file and move `Whale_ID` directory containing all the subdirectories and files must be copied to the parent directory of this repository.
 The file structure should be like below:
  ```
  + parent_dir (this could be any directory)
     + CSCI-6527-projects